 In a separate bowl, whisk together the cornmeal, flour, cajun seasoning and salt.
 Transfer the oysters from the buttermilk to the flour mixture…fully coat…double dip if you want…I did!
 As you finish coating each oyster, transfer them to a baking rack coated with non-stick spray.
 Using this baking rack technique is also perfect for Buttermilk Fried Chicken…click here to check out my recipe!

 Place coated oysters in hot oil, in batches.
 These will fry up quickly…very quickly…it will only about a minute.
 Remove from fryer and place on paper towel to drain excess oil.
 Salt immediately.
-Serve with the homemade remoulade sauce and ENJOY!!!
+Serve these Southern Fried Oysters with the homemade remoulade sauce and ENJOY!!!
+Love oysters?
+If you love these, you will love my recipe for Oysters Rockefeller!